MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_08-Manage_Virtual_Machines.md

 #### Task 5: Deploy zone-resilient Azure virtual machine scale sets by using the Azure portal

-In this task, you will deploy Azure virtual machine scale set across availability zones by using the Azure portal.
+In this task, you will deploy the Azure virtual machine scale set across availability zones by using the Azure portal.

 1. In the Azure portal, search for and select **Virtual machine scale sets** and, on the **Virtual machine scale sets** blade, click **+ Create**.